leinadred/CP_IPS-Update-Monitoring4Nagios/README.md

   installed Checkpoint SDK (link above) with *pip install git+https://github.com/CheckPointSW/cp_mgmt_api_python_sdk* changed owner and group of monitor.py to centreon-engine (will differ depending on solution you are using, might also be "nagios")

-20200903.
+20200903
 added "-C" for Context, needed for SmartCloud-1
-added possibility to check IPS Version on managed gateways via the Management Server (Api Call "run-script").
+added possibility to check IPS Version on managed gateways via the Management Server (Api Call "run-script")
-20200906.
+20200906
-added optional arg "-M" for monitoring Management Servers IPS Version only and "-v" for verbosity and debugging.
+added optional arg "-M" for monitoring Management Servers IPS Version only and "-v" for verbosity and debugging